 Wakes, viewings, and visitations are all opportunities for family and friends to spend time with the deceased person’s body and offer support for the grieving family before the funeral.
 They can be quite similar, but do have a few distinct differences.

-- Wakes & Viewings: Events held with the deceased person’s body present, often with an open casket.
-They’re usually held the day before or of the funeral at the same location.
-The primary difference between the two are wakes are usually religious in nature, and include some sort of prayer or spiritual reading.
+- Wakes & Viewings: Events held with the deceased person’s body present, with either an open or closed casket.
+They’re usually held the day before the funeral at the same location.
+The primary difference between the two is that wakes are usually religious in nature and include some sort of prayer or spiritual reading while viewings do not.
+The names are often used interchangeably, but wakes can occur before or shortly after a funeral.

 - Visitations: Set periods of time before the funeral where the deceased member’s family will receive guests in their home or at the funeral home.
-Visitations may or may have the body present, and can take place over several hours or days.
+Visitations may or may not have the body present and can take place over several hours or days.

 Should you attend if you weren’t directly invited?

-Is it alright to attend a viewing and not the funeral?
+Is it acceptable to attend a viewing and not the funeral?

-On the other hand, if you don’t know the family at all, but were close with the deceased person, attending the funeral rather than the viewing may make you more comfortable.
-Likewise, if work or travel keeps you from attending both, it’s ok to choose one event over the other.
-However, if you’re related to the deceased person or knew them very well, you should make an effort to attend both the viewing and the funeral.
+On the other hand, if you don’t know the family at all, but were close to the deceased, attending the funeral rather than the viewing may make you feel more comfortable.
+Likewise, if work or travel keeps you from attending both, it’s fine to choose one event over the other.

 What is the appropriate attire?

 While wearing black to a wake, viewing, or visitation is your safest option for attire, any conservative, relatively formal outfit would be appropriate.
-Be sure to avoid anything that would draw unnecessary attention to yourself, as well as overly casual clothing, such as sneakers.
+Be sure to avoid anything that would draw unnecessary attention to yourself, as well as overly casual clothing, such as sneakers or shorts.

 Should you bring anything to the viewing?

-If you feel inclined to give the family flowers or a gift, be sure to do so in advance rather than at the viewing or funeral.
+If you feel inclined to give the family flowers or a gift, be sure to do so in advance or after, rather than during the viewing or funeral.
 They shouldn’t have to worry about anything other than mourning their loved one at these events.

 When should you arrive?